ma7dev/__sudomaze.github.io/_about/author/04_uses-this.md

 * [Hacker News Digest](https://www.hndigest.com/): Best way to know about the top things in tech every week.
 * [KDnuggets News](https://www.kdnuggets.com/news/subscribe.html): Shares top articles about Data Science.

+### Podcasts

+* [This Week in ML and AI](https://twimlai.com/): Sam interviews people who are working in industry and academia.
+Great resource to be aware of what's happening in the world and how smart people solve them.
+* [Artificial Intelligence with Lex Fridman](https://lexfridman.com/ai/): Lex interviews people from different background of science and influencers.

 ### Set Up

 #### Home Machine